pacha/vem-tabline/README.md

 ![Screenshot](doc/screenshots/one-window.png)

-Vem tabline shows your tabs as numbered workspaces at the right of the top line of the screen and the list of open buffers to the left:
+Vem tabline shows your tabs as numbered workspaces at the right of the top line of the screen and the list of open buffers to the left.

+By deafult:

 * In tabs with only one window all buffers are listed.